ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/overview.md

 # Overview on metagenomics and metatranscriptomics
 -------------------------------------------------------

+Microbiomes are ubiquitous in the environment and play essential roles in every aspects of nature and life.
+Despite its importance, the research on the mcirobial community was severely limited because of the difficulty in cell culturing and separation.
+In recent years, more effort has been put in studying these microorganisms, facilitated by advances in technology, especially the sequencing technologies, and the significant decrease in the cost.

 **Who is there?**, **What do they do?**, **How do they change?**

 <p align = "center">